sebastiandaberdaku/apache-airflow-providers-pysparkonk8s/README.md

 when using Spark Connect.

 ## Usage
-Examples are available in the `examples/dags/` folder.
+Several usage examples are available in the `examples/dags/` folder.
+Documentation on how to setup a local testing environment with minikube are available [here](examples/README.md).

 ## Requirements
 The provider requires Apache Airflow v2.6.0 or later.